Conscious consumption

 The Bavarian company is one of the pioneers among the local natural cosmetics manufacturers.
 In the process, the company emerged - as happens in many areas - from its own sense of lack: In the 1980s, there were very few fragrances and care products based on natural ingredients and pure essential oils.
 Without further ado, the company decided to produce these itself.
 As far as possible, the plant-based ingredients come from controlled organic cultivation and from the region.
 All Bergland products are certified by the BDIH (the German Association of Industrial and Trading Companies for Pharmaceuticals, Health Products, Food Supplements and Personal Hygiene Products) and thus meet the requirements for organic and natural cosmetics.

 Natural cosmetics are generally well tolerated.
-Instead of passive care of the skin, the principle here is to strengthen its own activity, stimulate its functions so that it can return to balance.
-Each of the substances contained in the product contributes to its effect, and often their composition enhances its effectiveness.
-Plant and seed oils, for example, contain unsaturated fatty acids as well as secondary plant active ingredients, which in turn can do a lot.
-Natural cosmetics are not completely free of preservatives, especially water-based shampoos, lotions and creams.
-Here, substances are used that exist naturally and can be replicated synthetically, such as benzyl alcohol and sorbic acid, or essential oils with a germ-inhibiting effect, which strictly speaking "preserve".
+Instead of passively nourishing the skin, the principle here is to strengthen its own activity and stimulate its functions so that it can regain its balance.
+Each of the substances contained in the product contributes to the effect, and their composition often enhances their effectiveness.
+Plant and seed oils, for example, contain unsaturated fatty acids as well as secondary plant substances, which in turn can do a lot.
+Natural cosmetics, especially water-based shampoos, lotions and creams, cannot do entirely without preservatives.
+Here, substances are used that exist naturally and can be synthetically reproduced, such as benzyl alcohol and sorbic acid, or essential oils with germ-inhibiting effects, which strictly speaking "preserve".
 We therefore refrain from stating "without preservatives".

 Recommended Topics